-6701 National Contingency Plan (NCP) Documentation Requirements requirements and can be found in 40 C.F.R.
+6701 National Contingency Plan Documentation Requirements

+Maintaining a thorough and complete record of response actions and expenditures is a critical element to any successful response.
+Keeping a thorough record aids in the recovery of costs and can be used to generate best management practices and lessons learned as well as support the restoration of natural resource injuries.
+The National Contingency Plan outlines broad documentation and cost recovery requirements and can be found in 40 C.F.R.
 300.315.
 During significant and protracted pollution responses, the FOSC is encouraged to mobilize one of the USCG's Type 1 Documentation Unit Leaders to oversee all facets of incident-related documentation.
 An ICS Form 207 with Type 1 Documentation Unit Leaders is provided in Annex 2a.